python/devguide/garbage_collector.rst

 Collecting the oldest generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the various configurable thresholds, the GC only trigger a full
+In addition to the various configurable thresholds, the GC only triggers a full
-collection of the oldest if the ratio ``long_lived_pending / long_lived_total``
+collection of the oldest generation if the ratio ``long_lived_pending / long_lived_total``
 is above a given value (hardwired to 25%).
 The reason is that, while "non-full"
 collections (i.e., collections of the young and middle generations) will always
 examine roughly the same number of objects (determined by the aforementioned